The Health and Adverse Life Experiences (HALE) survey was conducted in 2017. It is closed and results are now available starting here.

 Types of Adverse Life Experiences

-- Books and Therapies for healing different types of trauma (includes links to find someone near you)
+- Therapies for healing different types of trauma (includes links to find someone near you)

 - Summary of the science about different types of trauma and how they affect risk